ZoltanTheDM/Class-Exposure/README.md

 # Class Exposure

-A simple project meant to be inculded in other projects.
+A simple Foundry VTT module meant to be inculded in other projects.
 This to exposes leveling inforamtion about dnd 5e classes.

 Class data now availible with:
 ```javascript